Far Horizons offers 14 participants an extraordinary 17-day archaeological sojourn that includes nine UNESCO World Heritage Sites.

 Our limited group size allows for overnights in unique hotels, dinners in restaurants serving traditional Ottoman cuisine, and intimate discussions with our study leader, throughout the entirety of the trip.

-From Ankara to Cappadocia, Antalya to Sagalassos, Ephesus to Pergamum, Assos to Istanbul, this exciting expedition reveals the texture and hue of Türkiye’s history.
+From Ankara to Cappadocia, Antalya to Sagalassos, Ephesus to Pergamum, and Assos to Istanbul, this exciting expedition reveals the texture and hue of Türkiye’s history.
 This truly unique journey is sure to resonate with the discerning traveler for years to come.

 Continue reading to learn more about this Far Horizons adventure.
 If you have any questions, please get in touch.